Runiix/moment-app/documentation.md

 ## The Goal

-My goal during my 11 week internship was to craete a full stack web-application.
-I decided on creating a movie app after coming up with the name MoMent - Movie Entertainment.
-To Achieve all the desired features i quickly decided on Next-JS for my Frontend framework, because i already had some experinece with React and Next-JS offered some helpfull aditional features for server-side usage.
-I planned to use TMDB API to fetch the data at first and later convert the data into a full fledged backend to implement some interactive features.
-I chose supabase as my backend.
-It offers all the features i would need like built in user Authentification features, a postgres Databse and even Storage functionality for images and videos.
-For styling i decided to use Tailwind, because of its ease of use for simple styling and the offered style consistency.
+My goal during my 11 week internship was to create a full stack web-application.
+This Project would help me to solidify my current knowledge with the basics of Web-Development like HTML, CSS and classic Javascript, but also introduce more modern Versions of Front-End Development and also start using a Backend which i didnt have a lot of previous experience with.
+I decided on implementing a Movie/TV-Series Application, since it fits the all the before moentioned criteria and it is very easy to get data via an API.

+## Workflow

+-  Chosing the Development Stack
+-  Finding Desing Inspiratons
+-  Defining the Necessary Features
+-  Implementation
+-  Defining complementary features
+-  Deploying the Website
+-  Bug Fixing and Testing

-## Chosing a Development Stack
+### Chosing a Development Stack

+The First step was to choose a programming stack to learn for later development.
+I decided on the following components:

 -  Next-JS
 -  TMDB API